Typhoon Tip: Japan

 Heavy rainfall from the typhoon breached a flood-retaining wall at Camp Fuji, a training facility for the United States Marine Corps near Yokosuka.
 Marines inside the camp weathered the storm inside huts situated at the base of a hill which housed a fuel farm.
 The breach led to hoses being dislodged from two rubber storage bladders, releasing large quantities of fuel.
 The fuel flowed down the hill and was ignited by a heater used to warm one of the huts.
 The resultant fire killed 13 Marines, injured 68, and caused moderate damage to the facility.
 The facility's barracks were destroyed, along with fifteen huts and several other structures.
 The barracks were rebuilt, and a memorial was established for those who lost their lives in the fire.

 During recurvature, Typhoon Tip passed about 65 km east of Okinawa.
 Sustained winds reached 72 km/h, with gusts to 112 km/h.
 Sustained wind velocities in Japan are not known, though they were estimated at minimal typhoon strength.
 The passage of the typhoon through the region resulted in millions of dollars in damage to the agricultural and fishing industries of the country.
 Eight ships were grounded or sunk by Tip, leaving 44 fishermen dead or unaccounted for.
 A Chinese freighter broke in half as a result of the typhoon, though its crew of 46 were rescued.
 The rainfall led to over 600 mudslides throughout the mountainous regions of Japan and flooded more than 22,000 homes; 42 people died throughout the country, with another 71 missing and 283 injured.
 River embankments broke in 70 places, destroying 27 bridges, while about 105 dikes were destroyed.
 Following the storm, at least 11,000 people were left homeless.
 Tip destroyed apple, rice, peach and other crops.
 Five ships sank in heavy seas off the coast and 50-story buildings swayed in the capital, Tokyo.
 Transportation in the country was disrupted; 200 trains and 160 domestic flights were canceled.
 In total, damages associated with Tip in Japan were estimated as billion (US$482.34 million in 1979 USD, US$2.09 billion in 2024).
 Tip was described as the most severe storm to strike Japan in 13 years.

-Records and meteorological statistics

-Depictions of Typhoon Tip and Cyclone Tracy (one of the smallest tropical cyclones ever recorded) superimposed on a map of the United States.